tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **Notable tournament placings** 3<sup>rd</sup> place at ESL Birmingham Major

 **How did they qualify?** *Combat Log: Day 86 of SA qualifiers.
 Skol supplies running low.
 Game 7 has been delayed until after Sooths gets back from church for Nossa Senhora Aparecida.
-Rumor is the group stage may be played out again after we discovered Thunder Predator's coach had been standing outside our window the entire series.*
+Rumor is the group stage may be played out again after we discovered Thunder Predator's coach was standing outside a window our entire series.*

 **What can we expect?** Puppey is among of the